nyssabulkes/Springboard_Capstone_2/README.md

 <b>Files:</b>

 ENGL101_enrollment_1881-2184.xlsx - As an example of an 100-level, entry course, this is the enrollment in ENGL101 between spring 1988 and fall 2018.

+Seat Projects.ipynb - A Python notebook integrating Python and R to construct a time-series model of sample enrollment data

+Capstone_2_paper.pdf - A written report of the framework, scope, and analyses conducted

+Capstone_2_slides.pdf - A slidedeck presentation of the project